Chapter

 So, using a page's target keyword in a URL slug makes sense in the following way:

-✅ Good custom URL slug: /pros-and-cons-of-webflow
+• Bad custom URL slug: /7-techniques-to-optimize-your-Webflow-website-for-organic-keywords

-❌ Bad automatic URL slug: /pros-and-cons-of-webflow-is-webflow-really-that-good
+• Good automatic URL slug: /optimize-Webflow-website-for-organic-keywords

 However, using a page's target keyword in a URL is not intended to manipulate search engines.
 Instead, writing a custom slug will more likely provide clear information about the content from the user's point of view.